francoishernandez/OpenNMT-py/docs/source/quickstart.md

 * `src-val.txt`
 * `tgt-val.txt`

-Validation files are required and used to evaluate the convergence of the training.
+Validation files are used to evaluate the convergence of the training.
 It usually contains no more than 5k sentences.

 ```text
 $ head -n 3 toy_ende/src-train.txt